thelastpickle/cassandra-medusa/docs/Configuration.md

 ; Size over which S3 uploads will be using the awscli with multi part uploads.
 Defaults to 100MB. multi_part_upload_threshold = 104857600

-; Size over which S3 downloads will be using the awscli with file uploads.
-Defaults to 78GB. expected_size_threshold = 83751862272

 ; GC grace period for backed up files.
 Prevents race conditions between purge and running backups backup_grace_period_in_days = 10